ccoenraets/salesforce-bot-messenger/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-- Enter the client id and client secret for your connected app
-- Enter the user name and password for your integration user
+1. Fill in the config variables as described.

+    - Leave FB_PAGE_TOKEN blank for now
-- For VERIFY_TOKEN, enter a passphrase of your choice.
+    - For FB_VERIFY_TOKEN, enter a passphrase of your choice.
 You'll have to enter the same passphrase when you create the webhook in Facebook.
-- Leave PAGE_TOKEN blank for now
+    - For SF_CLIENT_ID, enter the Consumer Key of your Salesforce Connected App
+    - For SF_CLIENT_SECRET, enter the Consumer Secret of your Salesforce Connected App
+    - For SF_USER_NAME, enter the the username of your Salesforce integration user
+    - For SF_PASSWORD, enter the the username of your Salesforce integration user

 ### Create a Facebook App